Shahriar-Soft-Eng/BlackJack2D/README.md

 # Blackjack 2D Game

 Welcome to **Blackjack 2D Game**, a classic card game experience designed to bring excitement and strategy to your fingertips.
-This project is developed by Md Shahriar Islam and is optimized for the Windows platform.
+This project was developed by **Md Shahriar Islam** and is optimized for the Windows platform.

 ## 🎮 About the Game